Bootstrap Inference when Using Multiple Imputation: Simulation Studies

 In all 4 settings multiple imputation is utilized with \texttt{Amelia II} under a joint modeling approach, see Honaker et al. \cite{Honaker:2011} and Section 6 for details.
 In settings 1-3 the probability of a missing observation depends on the outcome.
 One would therefore expect parameter estimates in a regression model of a complete case analysis to be biased, but estimates following multiple imputation to be approximately unbiased \cite{Robins:1994, Little:1992}.

 We estimate the confidence intervals for the parameters of interest using the aforementioned four approaches, as well as using the analytic standard errors obtained from the linear model and the Cox proportional hazards model (method ``no bootstrap'') for the first three settings.
+The ``no bootstrap'' method serves therefore as a gold standard and reference for the other methods.
 We generate $n=1000$ observations, $B=200$ bootstrap samples, and $M=10$ imputations.
 Based on $\mathcal{R}=1000$ simulation runs we evaluate the coverage probability and median width of the respective confidence intervals.\\

 {\textit{Results}}: The computation time for Boot MI was always greater than for MI Boot, for example by a factor of $13$ in the first simulation setting and by a factor of $1.3$ in the fourth setting.